lordmulder/Simple-x264-Launcher/ReadMe.txt

 13. Command-line Syntax
 -----------------------

-PLEASE NOTE: These are parameters you can pass to Simple x264 Launcher, they can **not** be passed to x264 (or avs2yuv) itself as "custom" parameters !!!
+PLEASE NOTE: These are parameters you can pass to Simple x264 Launcher, they can **not** be passed to x264 or x265 as "custom" parameters !!!

 The following command-line switches are available:

   --add-file <file> ...............
-Create a new job via "Add Job" dialog --add-job <src> <dest> <tpl> ....
-Create a new job in a non-interactive way --[no-]force-start ..............
-Next job will [not] be started immediately --[no-]force-enqueue ............
-Next job will [not] be appended to queue --skip-avisynth-check ...........
-Skip Avisynth check, disable .AVS input --skip-vapoursynth-check ........
-Skip VapourSynth check, disables .VPY input --force-cpu-no-64bit ............
+Create a new job via GUI dialog --add-job <src> <dest> <tpl> ....
+Create a new job directly from CLI --[no-]force-start ..............
+Start the next job immediately --[no-]force-enqueue ............
+Append the next job to the queue --skip-avisynth-check ...........
+Skip Avisynth detection --skip-vapoursynth-check ........
+Skip VapourSynth detection --force-cpu-no-64bit ............
 Forcefully disable 64-Bit support --no-deadlock-detection .........
-Don't abort processes on timeout/deadlock --[no-]console ..................
-Do [not] show the "debug" console window --no-style ......................
-Don't use the Qt "Plastique" UI-style
+Don't abort a processes on deadlock --[no-]console ..................
+Do [not] show the Debug console --no-style ......................
+Don't use the Qt "Plastique" style

 Some details on the "--add-job" command-line switch:

   <src> ....
-Specifies the source media file or Avisynth/VapourSynth script
+Specifies the source media file or AVS/VPY script file
   <dest> ...
-Specifies the output H.264/MKV/MP4 file to be written
+Specifies the output H.264/HEVC/MKV/MP4 file to be written
   <tpl> ....
-Specifies the template name to be used, can be "-" to use defaults
+Specifies the template to be used ("-" uses defaults)

   Use "--[no-]force-start" or "--[no-]force-enqueue" to tweak startup behavior.
-  If neither of those switches is used, the default startup behavior applies.
+If neither is used, the default startup behavior applies.

 14. Help & Support